 6.1 Re-centering Play as Process in Play Theory

 Among the key theoretical implications of the research, the rediscovery of play as a process-based phenomenon should be mentioned.
 Spintop play demonstrates the development of play in constant connection and not through pre-determined goals or scripted interactions.
 The enjoyment, continuation and interaction witnessed in the spintop play are not due to external reinforcement or training design but the process of the relationship that transpires between the child and the spintop.
 This confirms arguments that have long been made in the body of play scholarship, that the benefits of play cannot be fully understood in only outcome-based terms (Sutton-Smith, 1997; Burghardt, 2005).
+Play scholarship continues to recognize play as a central medium through which children engage with meaning, culture, and experience, extending beyond narrowly defined instructional outcomes (Bergen & Fromberg, 2019).

 This paper explores the process of spintop play through the perspectives of affordances and embodied action to show how an exploration, mastery, imaginative extension and social negotiation process can be experiences within the same form of play.
 These intersecting processes are not easily categorized in linear terms and the fact that they demonstrate the relevance of theoretical frameworks that embrace fluidity, ambiguity and multiplicity in play.
 Spintop play therefore helps in continuing the discussion in the field of play studies to leave behind the reductionist categories and be in a more integrative model of play experience.